-We’re looking for three volunteers to provide a Sunday evening meal for guests at Catholic Charities Emergency Family Shelter on the second Sunday of each month for a couple of decades.
+We’re looking for volunteers to provide an evening meal on the second Sunday of each month for a couple of decades.
 We need volunteers in 2021 for June, July, November and December.
 One or more families can volunteer to prepare and deliver a meal.
-Currently because of COVID - 19, although we hope it won’t be the case come September, the shelter does not allow meal providers into the shelter and accepts the meal at the front door.
+Currently because of COVID - 19, the shelter does not allow meal providers into the shelter and accepts the meal at the front door.
 Volunteers can pay for the meal themselves, be reimbursed by the parish, or receive a Gift-In-Kind receipt that you can use for a tax deduction.
 Please share your love with some families who are experiencing unexpected and dire changes to their lives.
 To volunteer or to find out more, please contact Lisa or Tim Kautza at email@example.com or 515.964.7687.
 Peace of Christ to all during this unsettling time.

 The Blessing Box